 Johns Hopkins must ensure our institutional frameworks clearly reflect and support inclusive excellence.
 As part of this overarching aim, we are committed to articulating clearly and unequivocally the guiding principles that drive our work; to investigating and illuminating our past so it may shape our present and future actions; and to investing in and elevating leadership in DEI at all levels of our university.

 Goal 1.
 Adopt a new universitywide statement of principles on diversity, equity and inclusion

-Thanks to the broad input of students, faculty, and staff over the past several years, we are presenting here for the community’s consideration a new institutional statement of our principles and commitments to diversity, equity and inclusion that reflects the continuous evolution of our work and that reaffirms our aspirations for making our institution a more equitable place to learn, work, and live.
+Thanks to the broad input of students, faculty, and staff over the past several years, we are presenting here a new institutional statement of our principles and commitments to diversity, equity, and inclusion that reflects the continuous evolution of our work and that reaffirms our aspirations for making our institution a more equitable place to learn, work, and live.